 What is the programme about?

-The Programme support university-university collaborative activities aim to develop university-industry partnership ecosystem in EA that will, in time, create more research, scientific and innovation opportunities for UK.
+The Programme supports collaborative university-to-university activities which aim to develop a university-industry partnership ecosystem in East Asia (EA) that will, in time, create more research, scientific and innovation opportunities for UK.

 Specifically, through this programme, we aim to:

 - Support policy activities that influences EA governments to provide necessary policy infrastructure and support to stimulate university-industry partnerships

 - Demonstrate UK thought leadership on knowledge exchange/university-industry

 - Support and facilitate university-level partnerships between EA and UK and among EA countries that engage industry